delawarePro/dlw-kentico-xperience-typesense/docs/Search-collection-querying.md

-# Search index querying
+# Search collection querying

-## Rebuild the Search Index
+## Rebuild the Search collection

-Each index will initially be empty after creation until you create or modify some content.
+Each collection will initially be empty after creation until you create or modify some content.

-To index all existing content, rebuild the index in Xperience's Administration within the Search application added by this library.
+To collection all existing content, rebuild the collection in Xperience's Administration within the Search application added by this library.

 ## Create a search result model